 Electronic records must be password protected with access strictly controlled in the same way as paper records.
 They should be in the same format as paper records (i.e., with well-maintained chronologies etc.) so that they are up to date if/when printed, if necessary, e.g., for court.
 Electronic files should only be transferred electronically to other schools/Post 16 providers if there is a secure system in place.
-When the receipt has been returned to confirm that the file has been received at the new school, it should be retained by the originating school with the file of the child.
+When the receipt has been returned to confirm that the file has been received at the new school, it should be Removed by the originating school unless required for an ONGOING Investigation/case.